Fondation Vasarely | Aix-en-Provence

 Provence-Alpes-Cote Azur, France

 Victor Vasarely (1906, Pécs, Hungary – 1997, Paris, France) is most renowned as a leading figure of the Optical Art (or Op Art) movement.
-After being involved in Cubism, Surrealism, Constructivism, Kinetic Art and other avant-garde movements of the 20th century art, in the 1950s, Vasarely was one of the founders of Op Art, a form of artistic expression deeply influenced by mathematics, euclidean and non-euclidean geometry, optical illusion, and psychology.
+After being involved in Cubism, Surrealism, Constructivism, Kinetic Art, and other avant-garde movements of 20th-century art, in the 1950s, Vasarely was one of the founders of Op Art, a form of artistic expression deeply influenced by mathematics, euclidean and non-euclidean geometry, optical illusion, and psychology.

-It’s in early Seventies that Vasarely took the decision to create an institution and a center in southern France committed to the promotion of the arts, eventually choosing Aix-en-Provence for the support by local authorities and because of “Aix-en-Provence’s rich history, its artistic and architectural programs, world-renowned festival, excellent network of highways and finally, for my own personal admiration for Cézanne”.
+It was in the early Seventies that Vasarely took the decision to create an institution and a center in southern France committed to the promotion of the arts, eventually choosing Aix-en-Provence for the support of local authorities and because of “Aix-en-Provence’s rich history, its artistic and architectural programs, world-renowned festival, an excellent network of highways and finally, for my own personal admiration for Cézanne”.

-Since 1976, the Vasarely Foundation is seated in a quite peculiar building, designed by Victor Vasarely himself in collaboration with architects John Sonnier and Dominique Ronsseray, located on the outkisrts of Aix-en-Provence.
+Since 1976, the Vasarely Foundation is seated in a quite peculiar building, designed by Victor Vasarely himself in collaboration with architects John Sonnier and Dominique Ronsseray, located on the outskirts of Aix-en-Provence.